Geometric local systems on very general curves and isomonodromy: Introduction

 \begin{theorem} Let $(C,D)$ be hyperbolic of genus $g$ and let $({E}, \nabla)$ be a flat vector bundle on $C$ with regular singularities along $D$, and irreducible monodromy.
 Suppose $(E',\nabla')$ is an isomonodromic deformation of $({E}, \nabla)$ to an analytically general nearby curve, with Harder-Narasimhan filtration $0 = (F')^0 \subset (F')^1 \subset \cdots \subset (F')^m = E'$.
 For $1 \leq i \leq m$, let $\mu_i$ denote the slope of $\on{gr}^{i}_{HN}E' := (F')^i/(F')^{i-1}$.
 Then the following two properties hold. \begin{enumerate} \item If $E'$ is not semistable, then for every $0 < i < m$, there exists $j < i < k$ with \item We have $0<\mu_i-\mu_{i+1}\leq 1$ for all $i<m$. \end{enumerate} \end{theorem}

 In other words, the consecutive associated graded pieces of the generic Harder-Narasimhan filtration have slope differing by at most one, and, if there are multiple pieces of the generic Harder-Narasimhan filtration, many of them must have large rank relative to $g$.
+This result is due to Bolibruch \cite[Proposition 5.6]{bolibrukh1990riemann} in the case that $g=0$ and $\on{rk}(E)=2$.

 \autoref{theorem:hn-constraints} is a special case of \autoref{theorem:hn-constraints-parabolic} below, where we allow certain parabolic structures on the vector bundle $E$.
 These more general results are required for our Hodge-theoretic applications. \begin{remark} \autoref{theorem:hn-constraints} also holds without the hyperbolicity assumption, as we will explain.
 Nevertheless, it is convenient to make the assumption so that curves have no infinitesimal automorphisms.
 In this case isomonodromic deformations are somewhat better behaved, see \cite[p.
 518]{Heu:universal-isomonodromic}.